Flashback (narrative): Film

 The creator of the flashback technique in cinema was Histoire d'un crime directed by Ferdinand Zecca in 1901.
-An early use of the flashback technique in cinema occurs throughout D.W.
-Griffith's film, Hearts of the World (1918): for example, during the wall scene with the Boy at 1:33.
+An early flashback in cinema occurs throughout D.W.
+Griffith's film Hearts of the World (1918): for example, during the wall scene with the Boy at 1:33.
 Flashbacks were first employed during the sound era in Rouben Mamoulian's 1931 film City Streets, but were rare until about 1939 when, in William Wyler's Wuthering Heights as in Emily Brontë's original novel, the housekeeper Ellen narrates the main story to overnight visitor Mr. Lockwood, who has witnessed Heathcliff's frantic pursuit of what is apparently a ghost.
 More famously, also in 1939, Marcel Carné's film Le Jour Se Lève is told almost entirely through flashback: the story starts with the murder of a man in a hotel.
 While the murderer, played by Jean Gabin, is surrounded by the police, several flashbacks tell the story of why he killed the man at the beginning of the film.

-One of the most famous examples of a flashback is in the Orson Welles' film Citizen Kane (1941).
+One of the most famous flashbacks is in the Orson Welles film Citizen Kane (1941).
 The protagonist, Charles Foster Kane, dies at the beginning, uttering the word Rosebud.
 The remainder of the film is framed by a reporter's interviewing Kane's friends and associates, in a futile effort to discover what the word meant to Kane.
 As the interviews proceed, pieces of Kane's life unfold in flashback, but Welles' use of such unconventional flashbacks was thought to have been influenced by William K. Howard's The Power and the Glory.
-Lubitsch used a flashback in Heaven Can Wait (1943) which tells the story of Henry Van Cleve.
+Lubitsch used a flashback in Heaven Can Wait (1943), which tells the story of Henry Van Cleve.
 Though usually used to clarify plot or backstory, flashbacks can also act as an unreliable narrator.
 The multiple and contradictory staged reconstructions of a crime in Errol Morris's 1988 documentary The Thin Blue Line are presented as flashbacks based on divergent testimony.
 Akira Kurosawa's 1950 Rashomon does this in the most celebrated fictional use of contested multiple testimonies.

 Sometimes a flashback is inserted into a film even though there was none in the original source from which the film was adapted.
 The 1956 film version of Rodgers and Hammerstein's stage musical Carousel used a flashback device which somewhat takes the impact away from a very dramatic plot development later in the film.
 This was done because the plot of Carousel was then considered unusually strong for a film musical.
 In the film version of Camelot (1967), according to Alan Jay Lerner, a flashback was added not to soften the blow of a later plot development but because the stage show had been criticized for shifting too abruptly in tone from near-comedy to tragedy.